 Cash conversion cycle

-- Receivable conversion period measures the number of days it takes a company to collect its credit accounts from its customers.
+- The receivable conversion period measures the number of days it takes a company to collect its credit accounts from its customers.

 - The days’ sales in inventory or inventory conversion period tell the business owner how many days, on average, it takes to sell inventory.

-- Payable conversion period measures how the company pays its suppliers in relation to the sales volume being transacted.
+- The payable conversion period measures how the company pays its suppliers in relation to the sales volume being transacted.

-- Cash conversion cycle validates the effectiveness of the company’s resources in generating cash.
+- The cash conversion cycle validates the effectiveness of the company’s resources in generating cash.

-- Solvency ratio determines how well Exxon is able to meet its debts as well as obligations, both long-term and short-term.
-It started as a very high solvent company with 553 and 611 percent, but it went down in 2009 and 2010 by 325 and 301 percent with the slight increase of 15.6 percent in 2011.
+- The solvency ratio determines how well Exxon is able to meet its debts as well as obligations, both long-term and short-term.
+It started as a very high solvent company with 553 and 611 percent, but it went down in 2009 and 2010 by 325 and 301 percent with a slight increase of 15.6 percent in 2011.
 Thus, a solvency ratio of greater than 20 percent is considered financially healthy.

 Major control of the company based on total asset

 - Current liabilities to total assets identify how much will be claimed by the creditor against total assets.

 - While, long-term debt to total assets, on the other hand, is to make out how much claim has the banks or the bondholder against its total assets.

 - Then, stockholders’ equity to total assets is to know how much the owner can claim in its total assets.

 Based on their total five years of operation the majority in control of their total asset is their stockholders at 48 percent followed by their creditors of 22 and last to their bank/bondholder at 3 percent average.